Recapping the latest in 2022 eczema treatments under development.

 Both eczema and psoriasis can affect people of all ages, but eczema typically first appears in babies and children, while psoriasis tends to manifest later, often between the ages of 15 and 35.
 Indeed, “eczema is much more common in children than psoriasis,” said Dr. Stuart A. Cohen, Assistant Professor with the University of California San Diego, Department of Pediatrics.
 The American Academy of Dermatology reports that only 1% of children have psoriasis and other experts indicate psoriasis is rare in babies.
 Children with eczema may find that their symptoms go away or improve as they get older, while psoriasis tends to be more of a lifetime condition.

-At first glance, the dry rashes of eczema and psoriasis can look similar, but when you look closer, there are often telltale differences.
+At first glance, the dry rashes of eczema and psoriasis can look similar.
+When you look closer, there are often telltale differences between the similar symptoms of these two conditions.

 Dr. Paller explained that eczema is usually “characterized by poorly demarcated red, dry areas with fine scale,” while psoriasis appears as “red, well-circumscribed lesions (called plaques) with heaped-up, white scaling.”

-Eczema: In children: dry, scaly, red rash.
+Eczema: In children: dry skin, scaly skin, red patches on pale skin or rash, grey or ashen colored patches on Black or brown skin with eczema.
 In adults: there may also be patches of thicker, rougher, darker, leathery skin.
 Both children and adults may experience oozing and weeping of clear fluids from inflamed areas, with resulting crustiness.
-Skin may also be inflamed or swollen.
+Eczema causes the skin to sometimes become inflamed or swollen.

 Psoriasis: Well-defined, layered, scaly patches overlying redness.
 Scaling or “plaques” can be silvery, white, or red.
-Skin tends to be thicker, raised, and more inflamed than with eczema because psoriasis causes an excess buildup of skin cells that the body can’t shed quickly enough.
+Skin tends to be thicker, raised, and more inflamed than with eczema because psoriasis symptoms cause an excess buildup of skin cells that the body can’t shed quickly enough.

-The location of rashes on the body is often a differentiator between eczema and psoriasis.
+The location of rashes on the body is often a differentiator between these skin diseases.

 With eczema, especially in children, symptoms most often appear in the skin folds or “crooks” of the body, particularly along the creases of the elbows, knees, wrists, neck, and ankles.
 Babies may also get eczema on the chin, cheeks, scalp, chest, arms, and legs.
-Adults are more likely to have symptoms on their faces or hands.
+Adults are more likely to have symptoms on patches of skin on their faces or hands.

-Psoriasis, while potentially appearing anywhere on the body, is more likely on the outer edges of the elbows, knees, scalp, palms, soles of the feet, ears, mouth, eyelids, buttocks, or nails.
+Psoriasis, while potentially appearing anywhere on the body, is more likely on the outer edges of the elbows, knees, scalp, palms, lower back, soles of the feet, ears, mouth, eyelids, buttocks, or nails.

-Both eczema and psoriasis can cause itchiness, but eczema, said Dr. Cohen, “may cause an intense itch while psoriasis causes more of a burning or stinging sensation or mild itch.”
-Indeed while eczema is typically very itchy, especially at night and in children — to the point of disrupting sleep — psoriasis may not be itchy at all.
+Both eczema and psoriasis can cause itchy skin, but eczema, said Dr. Cohen, “may cause an intense itch while psoriasis causes more of a burning or stinging sensation or mild itch.”
+Indeed while eczema is typically very itchy, especially at night and in children — to the point of disrupting sleep — psoriasis may not cause itchiness at all.

 There are no cures for eczema or psoriasis, but various treatments can be used to provide symptom relief and to help to prevent flare-ups of either condition.